 Sam’s parents want Sam to be able to interact positively with other people.
-Sam's behaviour is affecting their relationship with him, and they can see him withdrawing from other people too.
+Sam’s behaviour is affecting their ability to leave the house, and they can see him withdrawing from other people.

 Working together, Sam’s family and the early childhood partner discover that Sam is ultra-sensitive to light touch.
 They work out that if they hold Sam firmly or tell him when they’re going to touch him, his behaviour is much better.

 At home, Sam’s parents start telling him when they’re going to pick him up and put him in his car seat before doing it.

 The early childhood partner gets in touch with Sam’s child care centre and gives information to the staff.
 This helps the staff better understand Sam’s behaviour and what they can do to help him.
 This includes:

 - recognising non-verbal cues that Sam is feeling overwhelmed.